(Final Autumn 2021 deadline)

 Anoop Mayampurath, PhD, is a Senior Research Scientist at the Computation Institute and a Senior Statistician at the Center for Research Informatics, as well as an instructor for the MSCP program at The University of Chicago.
 His research interests lie in the application of statistical and machine learning algorithms for life science and medical studies.
 His work currently focuses on statistical modeling and analytics-research for clinical data towards improving patient outcome and hospital care.

-Melvin is currently a Director in the Safety Statistics and Risk-Based Analytics Group within the Data Science Institute at Takeda Development Center Americas, Inc. in Deerfield, Illinois.
-He received his PhD in Mathematical Statistics from Queen's University in Canada and also holds an MSc in Mathematical Statistics and MEd in Mathematics, both from McGill University in Canada.
-He has been in the pharmaceutical industry for more than 20 years and has participated in several global drug submissions.
-He is also involved in some initiatives of the Drug Information Association Bayesian Scientific Work Group and the American Statistical Association of the Biopharmaceutical Section.
-He has been the Publicity Chair of Midwest Biopharmaceutical Statistical Workshop since 2005.
-He has also held positions of President, Program Chair, and Chapter Representative of the Northeast Illinois Chapter of the American Statistical Association and Section for Statistical Programmers and Analysts of the American Statistical Association Section Chair-Elect.
-He continues to pursue research in various areas of his interest in statistics, probability, data mining, and data science.
+Melvin S. Munsaka is a Senior Director and Head of the Safety Statistics Group at AbbVie in the Statistical Sciences Department.
+He has a PhD in Mathematical Statistics from Queen’s University in Canada and an MSc in Mathematical Statistics and MEd in Mathematics from McGill University in Canada.
+Melvin has been in the pharmaceutical industry for more than 20 years.
+He co-leads some initiatives of the Drug Information Association Bayesian Scientific Working Group Safety Subteam and some initiatives of the ASA Biopharmaceutical Section Safety Working Group.
+He is also the Publicity Chair of the Midwest Biopharmaceutical Statistics Workshop and has held positions of President, Program Chair, and Chapter Representative of the Northeast Illinois Chapter of the ASA and is Past Chair of the ASA Section for Statistical Programmers and Analysts and member at-large of the Executive Committee of the ASA Biopharmaceutical Section.
+Melvin is also the Secretary of the Board of Directors of the Chicago Public Schools Science Fair, Inc. He continues to pursue research in his areas of interest in statistics and computing and to explore ideas related to ML, AI, and NLP especially as they apply to dug safety.
+He is regularly involved in professional meetings and has contributed to conference presentations, book chapters and journal articles and peer reviews journal articles.